Safety in the Workplace: Everything You Need to Know

 - Use mechanical aids when possible.
 For example, take the additional moment to utilize a wheelbarrow, transport line, wrench or forklift.
 An excessive number of damage can occur when attempting to lift something that weighs a lot.

 - Remain sober.
 Don’t drink while on the job.
 This not only causes safety issues, but other issues could stem from this, including potential termination.
 For example, if you’re a truck driver, the last thing you should be doing is drinking on the job.
 In fact, not only would you be terminated, but you could cost lives – even your own.
-Not to mention you could be held criminally liable if someone else is injured due to your negligence.
+Not to mention, you could be held criminally liable if someone else is injured due to your negligence.

 - Don’t walk and talk on the phone unless you are well aware of what is going on around you.
 You won’t want to talk on the phone if you are working at a warehouse with heavy machinery being used around you.
-Similarly, you wont want to walk and text or surf the web as you may not be paying attention and injure yourself or someone else.
+Similarly, you won't want to walk and text or surf the web as you may not be paying attention and injure yourself or someone else.

 Overall, you’ll want to be aware of what is going on around you, and what others are doing around you.
-Again, take for example, someone working in a warehouse.
+For example, someone working in a warehouse.
 If someone is using a forklift negligently, you may be injured as a result.
 Therefore, you’ll want to bring this to that person’s attention while also alerting your supervisor to the issue.
 Sometimes the problem is not the employer, it’s a colleague who is negligently using equipment or creating a greater safety risk for others in the workplace.

 Employees’ Rights & Responsibilities

 The law provides rights for employees in that all employees should be provided with the necessary safety gear when operating in certain industries.
 Therefore, if your employer fails to provide you with safety gear while you are working in a warehouse with chemicals, this is a problem.
 The law also provides that you as an employee have the duties to ensure that you are provided with all necessary equipment to do your job safely.
 If you see something, say something.
 Be sure to first reach out to your supervisor or manager with the problem.
 Then take it to HR if necessary.
 If that doesn’t work, you can contact the Occupational Safety and Health Administration (OSHA) and lodge a formal complaint.
 OSHA is the administrative unit of the Occupational Safety and Health Act of 1970, which is an Act established under the U.S. Department of Labor.
 OSHA covers all safety issues and regulations in the workplace.
 Therefore, if you have a problem with your employer regarding the failure to provide safety gear or otherwise keep your workplace safe, you should file a formal complaint with OSHA.
-Thereafter, an OSHA representative will visit your workplace to inspect the problem.
-While your complaint can in fact remain anonymous, the OSHA representative may have additional questions for you, which means that your employer may find out that you filed the complaint against them.
+After that, an OSHA representative will visit your workplace to inspect the problem.
+While your complaint can, in fact, remain anonymous, the OSHA representative may have additional questions for you, which means that your employer may find out that you filed the complaint against them.
 However, keep in mind that this should not be a deterrent for you, as retaliating against you is illegal.
-So you will want to ensure that you share the problem with OSHA if your employer fails to rectify the problem.
+So, you will want to ensure that you share the problem with OSHA if your employer fails to rectify the problem.

 Common Workplace Problems